sandinmyjoints/zero-to-node/notes.md

 * Ideal would be to stream directly from the TTS application without touching the filesystem, but the application is picky and uncooperative.

-## Slide 22 - Logging and Monitoring
+## Slide 22 - Logging

 * Logging allows you visibility into what your app is doing.
+* This is very important for production deployment so you know the app is working correctly, or if it breaks, you know what is going wrong.
 * We use a library called Winston for logging.
 * Configure multiple transports:
 * log to console in dev.
 * log to filesystem and a service (e.g., Loggly) in production.
-* It outputs JSON.
+* It outputs JSON instead of a big string blob.
 * We can data mine these logs later for diagnosing any problems, or also for business value, say, what kinds of words or phrases do people tend to want to pronounce?